Nasu no Yoichi: Impact on future generations

 The common name of the head of the Nasu clan has been "Nasu Taro" for generations with a few exceptions (Nasu Yoshitaka, Nasu Mitsuyoshi, etc.), but since the Edo period, successive heads of the Nasu clan, such as Nasu Sukekage, have used the common name "Nasu Yoichi.

 In popular culture

+The character of Nasu no Yoichi is played by the elder brother of Non-chan in Ishii Momokos ノンちゃん雲に乗る („Nonchan kumo ni noru“).

 Nasu no Yoichi is one of the main characters in the manga/anime Drifters, where he appears as a young man under the age of 19 and is voiced by Mitsuki Saiga.

 The story of Nasu shooting the fan off of the rocking boat was briefly re-enacted in the Studio Ghibli film, Pom Poko, when old Yashima no Hage-tanuki shapeshifts into it.